Can I be evicted because my place is being sold?

 But if you do want to move, you can give your landlord as little as 10 days' notice, instead of the usual 60 days.

-- that they have followed all the right steps in their application, and
+- they've followed all the right steps in their application, and

-- that the purchaser honestly plans to move into your place.
+- the buyer honestly plans to move into your place.